af/envalid/README.md

 `cleanEnv()` returns a sanitized, immutable environment object, and accepts three positional arguments:

-* an object containing your env vars (eg. process.env)
+* `environment` - An object containing your env vars (eg. `process.env`)
-* an object literal that specifies the format of required vars.
+* `validators` - An object that specifies the format of required vars.
-* an object with options
+* `options` - An (optional) object, which supports the following keys:
+    * `strict` - If true, the output of `cleanEnv` will *only* contain the env vars that were specified in the `validators` argument.
+    * `reporter` - Pass in a function to override the default error handling and console output.
+See `lib/reporter.js` for the default implementation.
+    * `transformer` - A function used to transform the cleaned environment object before it is returned from `cleanEnv`

 By default, `cleanEnv()` will log an error message and exit if any required env vars are missing or invalid.